 A Capitol Christmas Tree has been an American tradition since 1964.
 The first tree was a live 24-foot Douglas fir planted on the west lawn of the U.S. Capitol in Washington, D.C.
 The original Capitol Christmas Tree died after the 1968 tree lighting ceremony due to a severe wind storm and root damage.
 The tree was removed and the United States Department of Agriculture Forest Service has provided the trees since 1969.
 In addition to providing a 60-85 foot tree, thousands of ornaments designed and created by school-children across Idaho will decorate the tree and a variety of other trees in congressional offices in Washington, D.C.

 Every year, a different National Forest is selected to provide a tree to appear on the West Lawn of the U.S. Capitol for the Christmas season.
-The 2017 tree will be harvested from the Kootenai National Forest in Libby Montana.
+The 2018 tree will be harvested from the Willamette National Forest in Oregon

 The Capitol Christmas Tree should not to be confused with the National Christmas Tree, which is planted near the White House and lighted every year by the president and first lady.
 The Speaker of the House officially lights the Capitol Christmas Tree.

 The tree will be lit by the Speaker of the House Paul Ryan.
 Architect of the Capitol Stephen T. Ayers, AIA, LEED AP, will serve as master of ceremonies.

 Date: December 5, 2018, 5 p.m.

 West Lawn of the U.S. Capitol, Constitution and Independence Avenues, Washington, D.fC.
 Access for the lighting ceremony will be from First Street and Maryland Avenue SW and First Street and Pennsylvania Avenue, NW, where guests will proceed through security.
 See a map